ParaCoToUl/noarr-pipelines/docs/core-principles.md

 auto my_node = LambdaAsyncComputeNode("my-node");
 ```

-Sometimes you'd also like to see, what's happening inside a hub (how is the data transfered).
+Sometimes you would also like to see, what is happening inside a hub (how is the data transferred).
 You can do this by enabling logging for the hub in a similar way to the scheduler:

 ```cpp
 my_hub.start_logging(std::cout);